Darkade/Darkade.github.io/EN/_posts/2022-09-01-machine-frequency.md

 For starters let's being right before `Act I Scene Three`, the hook is very clear:

 > A couple hours ago your group ~~caravan?~~ saw a vertibird fall from the sky just to the other side of those hills.
 There was no smoke, neither did you saw the aircraft be attacked it "just fell" in a spiral.
 Whatever could be salvaged from an intact vertibird, well besides the damage from the fall, would go for a fair amount of caps.
 There's no time to lose.
+>

-The characters approach the site of the crash just behind a hill and hear the laser fire being exchanged.
+> The characters approach the site of the crash just behind a hill and hear the laser fire being exchanged.
 They haven't been seen but they hear the familiar buzz of an eyebot coming their way.

 I think this instantly sets a count down on the adventure, instead of the characters being randomly asked to go check the site they are a) on a race to the crash site, even if you skip it, and b) pressed to do something, they are about to be seen.

-Whether Knight Layton makes it or not is less important because Scribe Portano will be safe and sound at Listen Point Echo.
+Whether _Knight Layton_ makes it or not is less important because _Scribe Portano_ will be safe and sound at _Listen Point Echo_.
 The characters hear the vertibird radio go off and no one answering but Layton is firing back at the protectrons, she's trapped by the debris.

 The encounter follows whatever beats should fall but by the end the characters pick up the radio and get all the information from `Act I Scene One` from Scribe Portano.

-Both time I ran the adventure the characters tried to deactivate the protectrons by removing their onboard speakers.
-I managed it as they deactivating for a round and then reactivating in "safe mode" and instantly walking towards Joint Base Lewiston at a very slow pace.
-This didn't result in skipping Bleakford, but it might and if it does then the straight line way from the crash site to Lweiston is where I would place Kullen Bridge
+Both times I ran the adventure the characters tried to deactivate the protectrons by removing their onboard speakers.
+I managed it as they deactivating for a round and then reactivating in "safe mode" and instantly walking towards _Joint Base Lewiston_ at a very slow pace.
+This didn't result in skipping _Bleakford_, but it might and if it does then the straight line way from the crash site to _Lweiston_ is where I would place _Kullen Bridge._

 ---